What Is Nicotine?

 - Wanting to stop using nicotine products but not being able to

-90% of those with a substance abuse problem started using drugs before the age of 18.
+90% of those with substance abuse problems started using drugs before age 18.

 Quitting nicotine products as soon as possible can make long-term recovery easier.
 This will also limit the negative health effects of nicotine addiction.

-Since vaping is a relatively new phenomenon, users may not realize how much nicotine they are consuming.
-This may put users at risk of nicotine poisoning, a phenomenon normally reported in those who swallow nicotine chewing gum, according to the Washington Post.
+Since vaping is a relatively new phenomenon, users may not realize how much nicotine they consume.
+According to the Washington Post, this may put users at risk of nicotine poisoning, a phenomenon normally reported in those who swallow nicotine chewing gum.

 Signs of nicotine poisoning include: